-Space Crew offers 14 accessibility features in the Difficulty, Getting Started, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 13 accessibility features for Space Crew in the Getting Started, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Space Crew is a strategy game where you use a team of characters to control a spaceship and explore the galaxy.
 Unlike other space flight games, you don't directly control your craft but get your crew to look after different aspects of the mission.
 It's like helming your own Starship Enterprise or Millennium Falcon.

 You can slow down and speed up time in the game to reduce pressure, although this is a combat game where pressure is designed to be part of the challenge.

-Space Crew has 1 accessibility feature for Difficulty which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in Space Crew which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
 The following games are similar to Space Crew, and offer accessibility features for Difficulty:

 Adjust Speed: Adjust the overall speed of the game, or rewind play for a second attempt, to ease reaction times.
 By slowing the game, you have more time to interpret what is happening and then execute your actions.
 It also reduces the pressure on getting things right quickly or the first time you attempt them.

-Space Crew has no accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
-The following games are similar to Space Crew, but offer accessibility features for Reading:
+We haven’t documented any accessibility features for Reading in Space Crew which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+The following games are similar to Space Crew, and offer accessibility features for Reading:

-Space Crew has 6 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 5 accessibility features for Controls in Space Crew which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Additional gestures may be required for games played with a screenreader like VoiceOver.